ibm-cloud-docs/cloud-databases-gen2/private-connections.md

 Modify the security group to allow outbound traffic from your VSI to the database instance.
 Ensure ports required by your database (for example, Postgresql or MongoDB) are open.

-### Step 5: Bind database deployment to VSI
+### Step 5: Create a service key for your database
 {: #howto-privateendpoints-vsi5}

-Use {{site.data.keyword.cloud_notm}} CLI or UI to bind your database deployment to your VSI.
-This stores the connection strings in a secret.
+Use {{site.data.keyword.cloud_notm}} CLI or UI to create a service key for the database.
+The service key contains the information that is needed to access the database.

-### Step 6: Configure application
-{: #howto-privateendpoints-vsi6}

-1. Retrieve the connection string from the secret.
-1. Update your application configuration to use the private endpoint connection string.
-This stores the connection strings in a secret.

-### Step 7: Install Client tools on VSI
-{: #howto-privateendpoints-vsi7}

-1. Use {{site.data.keyword.cloud}} CLI or UI to bind your database deployment to your VSI.
-This stores the connection strings in a secret.
-1. SSH into your VSI.

-### Step 8: Connect to your database with private endpoints
+### Step 6: Connect to your database with private endpoints
 {: #howto-privateendpoints-vsi8}

-Install and verify the required client.
-Connect to the VSI from a local environment by sending a root certificate from a local machine to a VSI.
-This command will vary depending on the database service and the client.
-The instructions required per database arelisted in the table below.
+Install and verify the required database client, and connect to the database using the connection details from the service key.
+This command will vary depending on the database.
+The instructions required per database are listed in the table below.

 | Service   | Client tool | Sample command                                                                 |
 |-----------------------------|------------------|-------------------------------------------------------------------------------------|